lukasroegner/homebridge-nuki/README.md

 Optionally, the following switches are exposed:
 - Ring-to-open (on/off)
 - Continuous Mode (on/off)

+Optionally, you can get doorbell notificaions for the Opener.

 The plugin is optimized for usage of the Home app in iOS 13, i.e. a separate accessory is exposed for RTO and continuous mode switches.